-- (a) The transverse separation beams (center beams), support bars, and other structural elements shall be fatigue tested and designed following the guidelines provided in NCHRP Report 402, "Fatigue Design of Modular Bridge Expansion Joints" as well as the provisions included in Chapter 14 of the latest edition of the AASHTO LRFD Design Specification. - (b) The following components shall meet the listed requirements:
+(a) The transverse separation beams (center beams), support bars, and other structural elements shall be fatigue tested and designed following the guidelines provided in NCHRP Report 402, "Fatigue Design of Modular Bridge Expansion Joints" as well as the provisions included in Chapter 14 of the latest edition of the AASHTO LRFD Design Specification.
+The Contractor shall provide calculations electronically sealed by the Contractor's Engineer to the Engineer.